cjcmattsson/phpUppgift/README.md

 - Clone/download repository from GitHub
 - Download/open MAMP
 - Go to Preferences in MAMP and set Web Server to the folder you keep the repository in on your computer
-- Open the index.php-file in your browser of choice
+- Open the index.php-file by typing localhost:8888 in your browser of choice
 - Enjoy responsibly